Medication Safety Information

 - Not FDA-Approved as Finished Drug Products: Compounded medications are not individually approved by the U.S. Food and Drug Administration (FDA) as finished drug products.
 While the active pharmaceutical ingredients (APIs) used may be FDA-recognized compounds, the specific compounded formulations are not subject to the same FDA approval process as commercially manufactured drugs.

-- Not Interchangeable with Brand-Name Products: Compounded medications are not the same as FDA-approved brand-name medications such as Ozempic, Wegovy, Mounjaro, or Zepbound.
+- Not Interchangeable with Brand-Name Products: Compounded medications are not the same as FDA-approved brand-name medications such as Ozempic®, Wegovy®, Mounjaro®, or Zepbound®.
 They are not therapeutically equivalent substitutes and should not be treated as such.

 - Potency and Composition: Compounded medications may contain different inactive ingredients, excipients, preservatives, or delivery mechanisms than their commercially manufactured counterparts.
 The clinical effects may differ from branded products.